What is KubeVirt

 Virtual Machines

-• A VM contains a complete operating system.
-This is often referred to as guest OS.
+- A VM contains a complete operating system often referred to as guest OS.
 Besides that, a VM also contains all the libraries and dependencies required to run an application.

-• As each VM has its own operating system, VMs offer a high degree of isolation.
-However, this isolation also leads to higher resource consumption.
+- As each VM has its own operating system, VMs offer a high degree of isolation.
+However, this isolation also leads to higher resource consumption and reduces the startup time.

-• Virtual machines are less portable.
+- Virtual machines are less portable.
 They often depend on specific hypervisors or infrastructure.
+Therefore, changing Infrastructure or the used virtualization solution can be complex and expensive.

 Containers

-• The resource consumption of containers is more efficient as they are less isolated and share the host operating system.
+- Containers are less isolated and share the host operating system.
 Security vulnerabilities in the kernel can affect all containers on a host.
+As containers do not need to start their own operating system, they benefit from reduced resource consumption and startup time.

-• Containers are highly portable and can be operated on different platforms.
-However, the prerequisite is an existing container runtime.
+- Containers are highly portable and can be operated on different platforms.
+Whenever a container runtime is available, you may migrate and run your container without extra effort.

 How KubeVirt works